nathanlane/nathanlane.github.io/src/content/post/asianvietnamstateformation.md

 * Cotter, M. G. (1968).
 Towards a Social History of the Vietnamese Southward Movement. _Journal of Southeast Asian History_, 9(1), 12–24.
 * Cooke, N. (1998).
 Regionalism and the Nature of Nguyen Rule in Seventeenth-Century Dang Trong (Cochinchina). _Journal of Southeast Asian Studies_, 29(1), 122–161.
 * Li, T. (1998). _Nguyen Cochinchina: Southern Vietnam in the Seventeenth and Eighteenth Centuries._ SEAP Publications.
 * Taylor, K. (1993).
-Nguyen Hoang and the Beginning of Vietnam’s Southward Expansion. _Southeast Asia in the Early Modern Era_, 42–65.
+Nguyen Hoang and the Beginning of Vietnam's Southward Expansion. _Southeast Asia in the Early Modern Era_, 42–65.

 Many thanks to the helpful discussion and input for the Vietnamese Studies Group listserv and my co-authors.